Warrant officer (United States): Refinement of grading

-On 9 July 2004 the warrant officer branch insignia (also known as the "Eagle Rising" or "Squashed Bug") was discontinued.
+On 9 July 2004, the warrant officer branch insignia (also known as the "Eagle Rising" or "Squashed Bug") was discontinued.
 The warrant officer's branch of assignment will now be worn instead.

 Mission and use

 Army warrant officers are technical experts, combat leaders, trainers, and advisors.
 They serve in 17 branches and 67 warrant officer specialties, spanning the Active Component (i.e., Regular Army), the Army National Guard, and the U.S. Army Reserve.
 Warrant officers command the Army's waterborne and seagoing vessels, most Army bands, and as aircraft commanders of most Army Aviation aircraft.
 In addition, they may be found in command of various small units and detached teams.

-The Army uses warrant officers to serve in specific positions which require greater longevity than the billet duration of commanders and other staff officers.
-The duration of these assignments results in increased technical expertise, as well as increased leadership and management skills.

-Army warrant officers are officially addressed as Mister or Miss/Misses and warrant officers of grades CW2-CW5 can also be referred to as "Chief."
+The Army uses warrant officers to serve in specific positions.
+Army warrant officers are officially addressed as Mister or Miss/Misses and warrant officers of grades CW2-CW5 can also be referred to as "Chief".